enhuiz/humicroedit/README.md

 ./data/process.py
 ```

-Fetch comet object given the subject over all relations (this step is not necessary):
+Fetch COMET object given the subject over all relations (this step is not necessary):

 ```
 ./data/comet.py